torrust/torrust-tracker/docker/README.md

 ## Prod environment

+In this section, you will learn how to deploy the tracker to a single docker container in Azure Container Instances.

+> NOTE: Azure Container Instances is a solution when you want to run an isolated container.
+If you need full container orchestration, including service discovery across multiple containers, automatic scaling, and coordinated application upgrades, we recommend [Kubernetes](https://kubernetes.io/).

-Deploy to Azure following [docker documentation](https://docs.docker.com/cloud/aci-integration/).
+Deploy to Azure Container Instance following [docker documentation](https://docs.docker.com/cloud/aci-integration/).

 You have to create the ACI context and the storage: